tezos/tezos-mirror/dataviz/README.md

     - Prerequisite: Chrome OS

-    - Install the CORS Changer Chrome Plugin, to avoid CORS Policy issues.
+    - Install the CORS Changer Chrome Plugin, to avoid CORS Policy issues ( https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc ) and activate the extension.

+    - restart the browser

 How to Use the Project: